Hudson Valley Shakespeare Festival: Location

-With its plays performed in an open-air theater tent on the grounds of the Boscobel, the festival is known for its backdrop.
-The stage, a rough patch of dirt that is on the same level as the first few rows of the audience, recedes into lawns with a view of the Hudson River and West Point in the distance.
-The company uses the vast open space behind the stage as scenery for the plays.
+HVS known for its scenic backdrop, overlooking the Hudson River, Storm King Mountain, and Breakneck Ridge.
 According to Ben Brantley of The New York Times, "nature and Shakespeare are the stars" in this festival.

+From 1988 to 2021, excluding 2020 due to COVID, plays were performed in an open-air theater tent on the grounds of Boscobel Mansion.
+The stage, a rough patch of dirt that was on the same level as the first few rows of the audience, receding into lawns with a view of the Hudson River and West Point in the distance.
+The company used the vast open space behind the stage as scenery for the plays.

-The company received a gift of a land parcel of 50 acres in Garrison in August 2020 and will move to that location permanently in time for the 2022 season.
-HVSF plans to build a permanent open air structure that will preserve the river views it is famous for at its current Boscobel location.
+In August 2020, the company received a gift of a land parcel of 50 acres in Garrison and moved to that location for the 2022 season.
+In September 2024, HVSF broke ground on the Samuel H. Scripps Theater Center, a summer performance space with open sides that is scheduled to be completed by June 2026.

 Recognition

-The festival was named among The New York Times' "50 Essential Summer Festivals" in 2016, was Hudson Valley Magazine's 2016 Editors’ Pick for Best Summer Theater, and was nominated for a Drama League Award for its 2015 production of A Midsummer Night's Dream.
+HVS was named among The New York Times' "50 Essential Summer Festivals" in 2016, was Hudson Valley Magazine's 2016 Editors’ Pick for Best Summer Theater, and was nominated for a Drama League Award for its 2015 production of A Midsummer Night's Dream.

 It produces classic and new works with an economy of style, focusing on script, actors and audience with the Hudson River and Hudson Highlands as its set and setting.
 The Wall Street Journal hails it as, "The most purely enjoyable summer Shakespeare festival in America," while The New York Times comments, "If anyone wonders about the future of live theater or asks where the audience is, the answer is 'Under that tent."

 It is listed as a "Major Festival" in the book Shakespeare Festivals Around the World by Marcus D. Gregio (Editor), 2004.

 Education programs

-In addition to its summer productions, the festival sponsors year-round education programs to about 50,000 students and teachers annually.
+In addition to its summer productions, HVS sponsors year-round education programs to about 50,000 students and teachers annually.
 These programs include in-school residencies and theater arts workshops for students, resource workshops for educators, a fall touring production for students in grades K-5, a spring touring production for students in grades 6-12, its annual Shakespeare Summer Camp for ages 8–16, and the Teachers' Shakespeare Institute.
-HVSF's Conservatory Company, a performance based training program for 6 - 8 early career actors, offers on- and off-stage opportunities to work alongside the festival's acting company.
+HVS's Conservatory Company, a performance based training program for 6 to 8 early career actors, offers on- and off-stage opportunities to work alongside HVS's acting company.